SStoilov11/T3PersAU2024/README.md

-Example repository for personal work of t2-db.
-Please adjust for your personal need.
+Example repository for personal work of this semester.
+Please adjust to your personal needs.

+For your convenience: the [Technology/t-sem3](https://git.fhict.nl/technology/t-sem3) repository.